mcasto/_old-gala-faantastica-site/api/site-contents/en/tickets/overview_body.md

-- A VIP Champagne Hour
+- Welcoming Drink and Cheese Board
 - Live Music
 - Open Bar All Evening
 - Formal Dining (Chicken and Beef with a Vegetarian Option)
 - A Silent and Live Auction
-- FAAN-tastica Entertainment
+- FAAN-TASTICA Entertainment